-We look forward to working with you in the future on removing costly barriers to care for patients.
+We look forward to working with you in the future on initiatives that can address the broader concerns of patients.
 Thank you for considering our input and do not hesitate to reach out to me at mark@aiarthritis.org with any questions.